OwnageTechGeek/docker-bungeecord-1/README.md

 To make it easier to handle you container you can give it a name instead of the long number thats normaly give to it, add a

-	--name minecraft
+	--name bungeecord

 to the run command to give it the name minecraft, then you can start it easier with

-	docker start minecraft
+	docker start bungeecord
-	docker stop minecraft
+	docker stop bungeecord

 ## First time run

 This will take a couple of minuters depending on computer and network speed.
-It will pull down the latest version on BuildTools and build a spigot.jar from the latest minecraft version.
+It will pull down the latest version of Bungeecord.
-This is done in numerous steps so be patient.

 If the compilation was successful the server will start in interactive mode.
 Log in from a minecraft client to controll that all works.
 The type

 	stop

-to drop back to a root shell in the minecraft directory.
-Edit and add files to customize your minecraft server.
+to drop back to a root shell in the bungeecord directory.
+Edit and add files to customize your bungeecord server.

 When you are finished do a